 Students in Middle Eastern Studies are encouraged to spend a summer, semester, or full year studying abroad.
-Graduate students should speak with the graduate advisor about transferability of credit before beginning a study abroad program.
-Only two courses may be transferred for credit from study abroad, and these courses must meet certain requirements to apply to the degree.
+Both undergraduate and graduate students should speak with their advisor about transferability of credit before beginning a study abroad program.
+For graduate students, only two courses may be transferred for credit from study abroad, and these courses must meet certain requirements to apply to the degree.

 The University of Texas at Austin has several exchange and affiliated studies arrangements with numerous institutions in the Middle East: